 Rules for floor consideration.
 The Calendars Committee may propose special rules for floor consideration of bills on the daily calendar.
 One way that this provision has been used in recent sessions has been to limit amendments to the general appropriations bill by requiring that any amendment adding money to an item also propose a corresponding decrease in another item.
 The House may consider a proposed rule no sooner than six hours after it has been distributed to the members and before consideration of the affected bill.
-A proposed rule cannot be amended and must be approved by a twothirds majority vote of the members present and voting to be effective.
+A proposed rule cannot be amended and must be approved by a two-thirds majority vote of the members present and voting to be effective.
 However, a rule applying to a tax bill, appropriations bill, or redistricting bill requires approval by a majority vote of the members present and voting (Rule 6, sec.
 16(f)).

 Placing bills on a calendar by floor motion.

-When a bill has been in a calendars committee for 30 calendar days, not counting the day it was referred, any member may move to place the bill on a daily calendar or a Local, Consent, and Resolutions Calendar, whichever is applicable, without action by the applicable calendars committee.
+When a bill has been in a calendars committee for 30 calendar days, not counting the day it was referred, any member may move to place the bill on an applicable calendar without action by the associated calendars committee.
 The motion must be seconded by at least five members and adopted by majority vote.
 The motion is debatable, with one proponent and one opponent each given three minutes to debate only the motion, not the merits of the bill (Rule 6, sec.
 21; Rule 7, sec.
 2).